-Property Name Description Comments orclDASViewAble Whether this attribute is a read-only attribute in the Oracle Internet Directory Self-Service Console displayName The Localized Name of the attribute as it shows on the Oracle Internet Directory Self-Service Console orclDASIsMandatory Whether this attribute is mandatory or not If a mandatory attribute is not populated, the Oracle Internet Directory Self-Service Console complains or clDAS Attr Is Field For Create Whether to expose this attribute only during user creation Not Used in 10g Release 2 (10.1.2) orclDASAttrIsFieldForEdit Whether to expose this attribute only during user editing Not Used in 10g Release 2 (10.1.2) $or clDASAttrToD is play ByDef\\ault$ Whether to hide the attribute by default under a collapsed section Not Used in 10g Release 2 (10.1.2) orclDASSelfModifiable Whether this attribute is modifiable by the user or not Not Used in 10g Release 2 (10.1.2), as Oracle Internet Directory Self-Service Console is only for application-specific attributes.
+Property Name Description Comments orclDASIsUIField Whether this property is to be shown in the DAS Console or not Not Used in 10g (10.1.4.0.1).
+All attributes are shown. orclDASUIType The Type of the UI Field: singletext, multitext, LOV, DATE, Number, password Used by Oracle Internet Directory Self-Service Console only or clDAS Admin Modifiable Whether the field is modifiable by the administrator or not Not Used in $10g$ (10.1.4.0.1).
+All attributes are modifiable by administrator. orclDASViewAble Whether this attribute is a read-only attribute in the Oracle Internet Directory Self-Service Console Not Used in 10 g (10.1.4.0.1) displayName The Localized Name of the attribute as it shows on the Oracle Internet Directory Self-Service Console orclDASIsMandatory Whether this attribute is mandatory or not If a mandatory attribute is not populated, the Oracle Internet Directory Self-Service Console complains or clDAS Attr Is Field For Create Whether to expose this attribute only during user creation Not Used in 10 g (10.1.4.0.1) or clDAS Attr Is Field For Edit Whether to expose this attribute only during user editing Not Used in 10 g (10.1.4.0.1) or clDAS Attr To D is play By Default Whether to hide the attribute by default under a collapsed section Not Used in 10 g (10.1.4.0.1) orclDASSelfModifiable Whether this attribute is modifiable by the user or not Not Used in 10 g (10.1.4.0.1), as Oracle Internet Directory Self-Service Console is only for application-specific attributes.
 Users cannot change their user preferences from the Oracle Internet Directory Self-Service Console.
-OrclDASAttrDisplayOrder The order is which the attribute is to be displayed in the application-specific section Not Used in 10 g Release 2 (10.1.2) OrclDASAttrDefaultValue The initial default value for the attribute that is used by the provisioning components: Oracle Internet Directory Self-Service Console, Oracle Directory Integration and Provisioning, Bulk Provisioning Tool Can be changed using the Oracle Internet Directory Self-Service Console Application Management Page.
+OrclDASAttrDisplayOrder The order is which the attribute is to be displayed in the application-specific section Not Used in 10 g (10.1.4.0.1) OrclDASAttrDefaultValue The initial default value for the attribute that is used by the provisioning components: Oracle Internet Directory Self-Service Console, Oracle Directory Integration Platform, Bulk Provisioning Tool Can be changed using the Oracle Internet Directory Self-Service Console Application Management Page.
 The Plug-ins or the administrator can override the initial default values.
 OrclDASAttrObjectClass The LDAP object class that the attribute belongs to.
 Used to create the application-specific user entries that the provisioning system maintains.

 If an application has application-specific attributes, you can specify that the provisioning system manage its attributes defaults.
-You do that by using the manage\ application\defaults argument to \$ORACLE\HOME/bin/oidprovtool.
+You do that by using the manage application_defaults argument to \$ORACLE_HOME/bin/oidprovtool.
 This argument is TRUE by default.